juan-est145/Odin-Project_Javascript_excercises/README.md

 # JavaScript Exercises

 My solutions to the Javascript Excercises from the Odin Project.
-The latest one to be resolved has been the 07 excercise.
+All excercises have been resolved by me